 This part of the garden was mostly forgotten until now.
 However, it is being renovated and will be an added attraction after it is finished at the end of March 2021.
 Interestingly enough, since I visited in May, moss has been added to the top of all the tree stumps.

-Scaffolding will hide the Golden Pavilion until the end of December.
-There is a large poster, however, that shows what it normally looks like in late autumn.
+Scaffolding hid the Golden Pavilion until the end of December 2020.
+There was a large poster that showed what it normally looks like in late autumn.
+This is Kinkakuji in January 2021.

 The Hojo, or head priest’s quarters, now serve as the main hall of Kinkakuji.